A topic from the subject of Organic Chemistry in Chemistry.

 Data Analysis

-The data from bonding experiments can be used to determine the structure and properties of organic molecules.
-This information can be used to design new drugs, materials, and other products.
+Data from bonding experiments helps determine the structure and properties of organic molecules.
+This knowledge is crucial for designing new drugs, materials, and other products.

 Applications